This easy strawberry cake filling is made with fresh, juicy strawberries, requires just four simple ingredients, and bursts with strawberry flavor.

 Freezing

-To freeze this filling, make it according to the instructions and let it cool completely to room temperature, then transfer the filling to a freezer-friendly container and freeze for up to 3 months.
+To freeze this filling, make it according to the instructions and let it cool completely to room temperature, then transfer the sauce to a freezer-friendly container and freeze for up to 3 months.

 To thaw, place the container in the fridge overnight or remove the container from the freezer and place it at room temperature for a few hours or until it's thawed.